 This was my first time at Chris’s house and he wasn’t expecting me.
 I stepped up the white, marble steps to the large wooden-slatted front door with the rounded edge at the top.
 It fit perfectly into the white walls of his stone mansion on the beach.
 This afternoon was one of those dreamy October days.
 The air was finally turning a little cooler, blowing inland a little stronger.
-I could smell the ocean with each new gust of wind and it reminded me of last year when Chris and I were briefly, fleetingly- happy.
+I could smell the ocean with the strong breeze, even taste it, and it reminded me of last year when Chris and I were briefly, fleetingly- happy.
 Now I was a little nervous…not sure how he was going to react to seeing me after I had basically hidden from him for the past few months.
 I always had Aunt Luna collect Zoe from his new house just down the road.
 But today I wanted to do it.
 I was strong enough, happy enough and finally, curious enough.

 The door flew open and Dave’s eyes widened.
 “Oh!
 Odette…really…really?”